 Some rules are extremely strict and others are a suggestion, it’s important to know which ones are a must.
 In order to get a dwelling or granny flat classed as a secondary residence these are some of the most common MUST haves that the planning authority require in Canberra

 - A secondary residence must be designed with wider doors for wheelchair accessibility which is 920mm wide.

 - Main bedroom, bathroom, kitchen and corridors must have the circulation space for a wheelchair to do 360 spins.

 - The bathroom must be fitted out with bracing behind the walls incase it needs to be fitted with grab rails and accessible toilets and shower seat in the future.

-- The kitchen must be designed to have set down food areas, be at certain heights for wheelchair access and have a seperate area for washing hands that might be adaptable to drop to a lower point.
+- The kitchen must be designed to have sit down food areas, be at certain heights for wheelchair access and have a separate area for washing hands that might be adaptable to drop to a lower point.

 - The plans must show that it can be adaptable for ramps/ elevators to access the letterbox at the front boundary from the secondary residence.

 - You need to have the space to provide a 3.8m wide car space in order to show there is a location for it.
 It also must be a location where a van can park and get a wheelchair off a roof.
 Therefore a carport won’t suffice.